 born, raised and based out of tio’tia:ke (montreal), on traditional kanien’kehá:ka territory

 Annick MF is a writer, media maker and community organizer based out of tio’tia:ke (Montreal).
-In her creative and community work she explores the politics of race and gender that surround her body and communities on a daily.
-For her Master’s thesis, she unpacked racial experiences from her youth growing up in Montreal through a research-creation project called Understanding Blackness in Montreal: A Toolkit for Engaging Youth in Critical Dialogue Around Race, which led to the Mapping Blackness in Montreal community youth workshops she leads.
-In continuation of themes from her thesis, she is currently working on a graphic memoir / handbook on navigating life as a young Black girl in Montreal, due to publish in Fall 2019.
-Bi-weekly she can be found hosting the When Matriarchs Gather podcast, which she created as a platform for matriarchs (women, mothers and elders) to gather, share practice, and shape community together.
-As part of her community engagement she also offers her services as a workshop facilitator, speaker, and project consultant.
+In her work she explores the many marginalizing politics that impact her body, surroundings and communities on a daily.
+For her Master’s thesis, she explored ways to unpack the complex racial and lingual dynamics of Montreal with youth, through a research-creation project called Understanding Blackness in Montreal: A Toolkit for Engaging Youth in Critical Dialogue Around Race, which led to the Mapping Blackness in Montreal workshops she leads.
+In continuation of themes from her thesis, she is currently working on a graphic memoir / journal (due to publish in Fall 2019) from the perspective of her younger self navigating the racialized experiences of growing up in Montreal.
+Bi-weekly Annick can also be found hosting the When Matriarchs Gather podcast, which is a platform for matriarchs (mamas, non-mamas, aunties, elders and youngins) to gather, share practice, and shape community together.
+Outside of her personal projects Annick offers services as a workshop facilitator, speaker, and project consultant.